top of page

 Limit your Intake of News

 This one is very important.
 Many of my online therapy clients are finding that the more news they consume, the worse they feel.
 It makes complete sense.
 What’s going on in the world now is hard.
 It’s epic and scary.
 And we’d be fools to not stay informed.
-But it realistically only requires about 5 minutes per day of TV news to get the information we really need.
+But it realistically only requires about 5 minutes per day of TV news to get the information we need.
 If you get your news via reading, maybe it takes more time.
 But we all need to limit this and pay attention to how the amount of news we consume makes us feel.
 What I’ve been doing is checking the headlines on my phone once in the morning and once in the afternoon.
 I haven't missed anything important.

 Help Others